artemsaraiev/pd_backend_dev/concepts/identity-verification/IdentityVerification.md

   + removeAffiliation(affiliation: Affiliation) : ()
     + **requires** the affiliation is in the set of Affiliations
     + **effects** removes the affiliation from the set of Affiliations
+  + updateAffiliation(affiliation: Affiliation, newAffiliation: String) : ()
+    + **requires** the affiliation is in the set of Affiliations, and there is no other Affiliation with the same user and newAffiliation String in the set of Affiliations
+    + **effects** updates the affiliation String of the given Affiliation to the newAffiliation String
   + addBadge(user: User, badge: String) : (newBadge: Badge)
     + **requires** there is no Badge with provided user User and badge String in the set of Badges